 When the cursor of a website visitor (on desktop browsers) goes out of the frame of your web page, the visitor is likely considering exiting (or switching to another tab).

 Triggering a pop-up that entices them to share what they were looking for can also serve as an email sign-up channel, especially if you tell them that you will write to them about their query.

 How to convince leaving visitors to subscribe to the newsletter?

 - Show them a personalized offer or deal using pop-up overlays.

 - Use survey forms and add the discount code at the end to maximize engagement and collect insights about their experience.

-Knowing whom to target and when to target them gives you a great advantage over your competition, who may be showing the same email sign-up CTA to all their website visitors.
-If you are unsure about how to target visitors accurately, check out this article to get more subscribers!
+Knowing whom to target and when to target them gives you a great advantage over your competition.
+And interestingly, a feedback software like Qualaroo can help you understand intent down to a lot of specifics based on who the visitor is, where they are from, when they visit, how often they visit, and so on.
+If you are unsure about targeting visitors accurately, check out this article to get more subscribers!

-- User intent can be anything that indicates specific behavior such as scrolls, exit-intent, time on page, adding products to cart, clicking on the CTAs, etc.
+- User intent can indicate specific behavior such as scrolls, exit-intent, time on page, adding products to cart, clicking on the CTAs, etc.